microsoft/DSC-data-driven-deployment/utility/LabInaBox/README.md

 ##Installation
 * Download LabInaBox to a USB drive
-* Create folder under LabInaBox named ParentDisks
+* Create folder under LabInaBox named ParentVMDisks
 * Copy your sysprepped image of Windows 2016 to ParentDisks
 	* AnswerFile Reference: [https://technet.microsoft.com/en-us/library/cc749317(v=ws.10).aspx](https://technet.microsoft.com/en-us/library/cc749317(v=ws.10).aspx "Building a Simple Answer File")
 	* Sysprep Command Reference: [https://technet.microsoft.com/en-us/library/hh825033.aspx](https://technet.microsoft.com/en-us/library/hh825033.aspx "Sysprep Command Line")
 * Open PowerShell ISE as an administrator
-* Open Main_Setup.ps1
+* Open Examples folder
+* Modify DemoConfig.json or rename it entirely and modify parameters within
+* Ensure you update the ParentFolderPath and ChildFolderPath variables to the drives for your machine
-* Read through Required Variables to Configure and Optional Variables to Configure
+* Modify localAdminPass and domainAdminPass to your liking
+* Modify sysPrepDriveName and DCSysPrepDriveName to point to match your name
+	* I have provided two names here in-case you want to utilize Windows Core for your Domain Controller
+* Modify DCMachineName DomainJoinServers variables
+* Open Main.ps1 this gives an example of calling each of the functions available
 * LabInaBox will utilize your sysprep drive in as a parent differencing disk
 	* Reference: [https://technet.microsoft.com/en-us/library/cc720381(v=ws.10).aspx](https://technet.microsoft.com/en-us/library/cc720381(v=ws.10).aspx "Using differencing disks")
 * For the best performance parent and child disks should be on different disk drives
-* Ensure you update the $Parent and $ChildDrive variables to the drives for your machine
-* Modify $localAdminPass and $domainAdminPass to your liking
-* Modify $sysPrepDriveName and $DCSysPrepDriveName to point to match your name
-	* I have provided two names here in-case you want to utilize Windows Core for your Domain Controller
-* Modify $DCMachineName $DSCentral and $DomainJoinServers variables
-* Execute Script
-* If Hyper-V is not installed on the machine a reboot will be required and the script will need to be executed one final time.
+* If Hyper-V is not installed on the machine a reboot will be required and New-LabinBox will need to be executed again.
+*
+##Updates
+* Simplified approach, functions added which take a JSON file as input with required variables.
+* New functions added
+	* New-LabinaBox
+	* Stop-LabinaBox
+	* Start-LabinaBox
+	* CheckPoint-LabinaBox
+	* Remote-LabinaBoxSnapshot
+	* Remove-LabinaBox

 ##Assumptions
 * Requires Windows 10 or Server 2016 as the Host Operating System